PenDZ-Alter/nahida-discord-bot/README.md

 https://platform.openai.com/account/rate-limits

 ## Notes this branch
 WARNING!
 This branch contain explicit content.
-Please use this branch wisely
+Please use this branch wisely <br>
+Or, if you don't want it, just disable or set to 0 the `nh` and `pics` command in `config.json`

 Have problem to connect API's? <br>
 Check this [link](docs/HOSTS.md), maybe help you to solve the problem :)